coder-forge/chain-forge/README.md

 it much much quicker than running our unit tests against a real node like `parity` or `geth`.

+#### About unit tests & test driven development (TDD)

+Test driven development is a methodology of writing your `unit tests` first.
+A unit test is something that tests a unit of code.
+In the case of `solidity` it tests a function.

+TDD gets too much of a bad rap, unfortunately, and also by some solid enginneers.
+The world of monkey patching and jumping into a project that permeates software engineering today means there are plenty of false cliche's as to why you shouldn't use TDD.

+These are the reasons `Coder Forge` promotes TDD:
+ - Cleaner code
+ - Better code quality
+ - Better software architecture

+As in all trades you are not the only person that will deal with your work ;)

 #### Parent::setOwner test

+For the purpose of this tutorial we haven't used TDD, as we needed to demonstrate remix IDE for prototyping ideas.
+So, lets catch back up with the code base and write our unit tests now.

+Note: All our tests are located in the `test/` folder.

 We will start with the `Parent::setOwner` method.
 In `truffle` our unit tests are wrapped in a callback to the `contract` function.
 With each unit test